exercism/julia/exercises/concept/regular-chatbot/.docs/hints.md

 - The anchor character for start of string is `^`.
 - You only need a true/false from the regex search.
+- This could be solved without use of a Regex, but please stay within the spirit of a Concept exercise.

 ## 2. Remove Encrypted Emojis